mozilla/DeepSpeech/doc/BUILDING.rst

 Building CTC Decoder for training on unsupported platforms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We only support building CTC Decoder on x86 and arm architectures.
+We only support building CTC Decoder on x86-64 architecture.
 However, we offer some hints on building the CTC decoder on other architectures, and you might find some help in our `discourse <https://discourse.mozilla.org/>`.